learnbyexample/learn_gnugrep_ripgrep/gnu_grep.md

 nested_group.txt

 $ # files containing 'in' and 'or' and 'at'
-$ # note the use of -Z for middle command
+$ # note the use of -Z for the middle command
 $ grep -rlZ 'in' | xargs -0 grep -lZ 'or' | xargs -0 grep -l 'at'
 scripts/pi.py
 ```

 ## Summary

 Having recursive options when there is already `find` command seems unnecessary, but in my opinion, these options are highly convenient.
 Some cases may require falling back to shell globs or `find` or even a combination of these methods.
-Tools like `ack`, `ag` and `ripgrep` provide a default recursive search behavior, with out of box features like ignoring hidden files, respecting `.gitignore` rules, etc.
+Tools like `ack`, `ag` and `ripgrep` provide a default recursive search behavior, with out-of-box features like ignoring hidden files, respecting `.gitignore` rules, etc.

 ## Exercises